majbacka-labs/nixos.fi/README.md

-# 🌐 Infra-PXE
+# 🌐 nixos.fi

-NixOS netboot server configurations using the `pxe-serve` module from our Nix-PXE project.
+NixOS netboot server configurations using the `nixie` module from our Nixie project.

 ## 📋 Overview